MortonPL/atlas/atlasgen_manual_en.md

 ### File

+#### Import World

+Displays a folder dialog.
+When a directory is chosen, the following data is loaded from that directory from files:

+* configuration - `atlasgen.toml`,
+* preview layer - `preview.png`,
+* continental layer - `continents.png`,
+* initial topography layer - `topography.png`,
+* final topography layer (with sea cutoff and coastal erosion applied) - `realtopography.png`,
+* temperature layer - `temperature.png`,
+* precipitation layer - `precipitation.png`,
+* climate layer - `climate.png`,
+* climate map - `climatemap.png`.

 #### Export World

 Displays a folder dialog.
-When a directory is chosen, the configuration, some data layers and climate map are saved as files in that directory.
+When a directory is chosen, world data is saved as files in that directory.
+See previous action "Import World" for a list of all relevant files.

 #### Exit